-$4\,\mbox{Units:}\,54\,\mbox{hours}$ of lecture, $54\,\mbox{hours}$ of laboratory, per term, LR, DG, CSU, UC
+4 Units: 54 hours of lecture, 54 hours of laboratory, per term, LR, DG, CSU, UC Prerequisite: COMP-251

-Prerequisite: COMP-251

 This course provides an introduction to the organization and structure of the computer's major hardware and software components, elemental computer circuits and systems, and machine and assembler language programming.
-Students will write on assembly language interrupt handler.
+Students will write an assembly language interrupt handler.